Heatblur-Simulations/f-4e-manual/src/procedures/taxi.md

 | 20.     | Radar Altimeter                       | CHECK & SET                 |
 | **21.** | **Wheel chocks**                      | **REMOVE**🔧               |

-> 💡 Don not move aircraft with INS in ALIGN mode.
+> 🟡 CAUTION: Do not move aircraft with INS in ALIGN mode.

 ### WSO